frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/aplai.md

         do El #\= F)
 ```

-We cannot implement `diff_list` by using `member/2` because it is not a constrant, it's a Prolog-predicate, but we want to have a collection of constraints.
+We cannot implement `diff_list` by using `member/2` because it is not a constraint, it's a Prolog-predicate, we want to have a collection of constraints.

 Lecture 3: Active constraints
 -----------------------------

+> Active constraint := Constraint that prunes impossible assignments from a variable's domain.

 > Propagating bound information := constraint propagation concerning the bounds of variables.
 >
 > Arc consistency for disequality := remove values from the domain for which there is an inequality in your constraint list.
+Note, inequalities can also cause propagation of bound information.

+Different *kinds* of propagation:

+- > Forward checking := When a variable `X` is assigned a value, for each variable `Y` that shares a constraint with `X` its assignments are checked, this keeps on propagating.
+- > Bounds consistency := A kind of propagation that checks whether there can stil be an assignment for a variable in between its lower and upper bounds.
+- > Domain consistency := A kind of propagation that checks whether for each assignment of a variable `X` there is a consistent value in the domain of a variable `Y` which shares a constraint with `X`.

-> `alldifferent/1` := Global constraint that checks whether the argument is a list of all different values.
+> `alldifferent/1` := Constraint that checks whether the argument is a list of all different values, several different versions: trade-off between time spend on
+producing constraints and time spend on searching.